longitachi/ZLPhotoBrowser/README.md

     Display the total size of selected photos when the full image button is selected.
   Fix:
     Fix a bug where the video's start time is incorrect when cropping the video.
-● 4.4.6
-  Add:
-    Supports setting whether the serial number is displayed on the selection button or not.
-    Add scroll to bottom button on Gallery picker.
-    In the image editor, all operations support undo and redo.
-    Dutch support added.
-    Supports setting the default font for text stickers.
-    Optimize the drop-down return effect of the preview interface.
-    Optimize screen rotation experience.
-  Fix:
-    Fix the bug that text stickers are not displayed when typing in Arabic.
 ...
 ```